This article is everything you need to know about the best things to do in Mai Chau valley provided by a local guide from Hanoi Eco Tour.

 A relaxing trip along the cave to see lots of limestone islets and rustic beauty of hill tribe villages, enjoy a swim and jump off the boat with clean water.
 I do recommend doing it from April to October.
 If you are touring from November to April.
 It’s sometimes foggy so check the weather forecast before arranging the trip.
 The full-day taxi to the lake costs around $40 USD, arranged with your accommodation’s staff.

-What to do around Mai Chau
+Things to do around Mai Chau

 Check out Paco Sunday market and Xa Linh village

 Just 20 miles away from Mai Chau, the Paco market is worth visiting in Sunday where Hmong ethnic group meet to changes their stuff.
 Because the market is far away from home so locals choose a day to meet.
 There is an array of things that you can look for from colourful dress of the Hmong woman to different type of fresh vegetables and fruits.

 On the other hand, feast on Hmong cuisines with water mouthing dishes.
 There is a village called Xa Linh which is home to Hmong hill trible which is worth checking out.
 Meet the locals and learn more about local living by visiting a Hmong family living in the village.
 I suggest to bring some candies or gifts to give them to the kids in the village

 Read more : Paco day tour from Mai Chau